Menu

 Media Sources

 News literacy is more important than ever in the era of “fake news” and deep fakes.
-Corporate media has fallen from great heights but there are still great journalists practicing their craft.
-This is a list of UNFTR vetted and approved sources that we often source in our episodes and for the newsletters.
-They cover a wide variety of topics and news genres but most have a decidedly progressive bias.
+Corporate media has fallen from great heights, but there are still great journalists practicing their craft.
+This is a vetted list of UNFTR-approved news sources that we often cite in our episodes and newsletters.
+They cover a wide variety of topics and genres, and most have a decidedly progressive bias.

 ICT News

-Formerly “Indian Country Today”, ICT was founded as the Lakota Times newspaper by Tim Giago, Oglala Lakota, on July 9, 1981.
+Formerly “Indian Country Today,” ICT was founded as the Lakota Times newspaper by Tim Giago, Oglala Lakota, on July 9, 1981.
 The publication was based in Pine Ridge, South Dakota.
-It is an independent, nonprofit news enterprise that honors our ancestors and future generations through stories that make Indigenous peoples come alive.
-ICT covers Indigenous peoples.
+It is an independent, nonprofit news enterprise that honors Indigenous ancestors and future generations through stories across its website, social media accounts, and public television.

 In These Times